 - Do not extend the session

-- Do not have information on source and session
+- Do not have information on the source and session

-For example, 'Notification Received', this is a non-interaction event.
-It won't cause any addition in session time and will not be counted as an event in the session.
+- 'Notification Received', is a non-interaction event.
+No addition in session time for the event and it is not be counted as an event in the session.